 8. Take on a manageable debt

 When lenders check your credit score, they’re trying to get a good idea of how well you’ve handled paying off your debts in the past.
-So, if you don’t have a very long credit history or you’ve struggled to make repayments in the past, taking on a manageable debt and paying it off as agreed can help to boost your score.
+So, if you don’t have a very long credit history or you’ve struggled to make repayments in the past, taking on a manageable debt and paying it off as agreed can help to build your score.

 How does my credit score affect me?

-Having a poor credit score means you are more likely to be rejected for loans, and it will usually limit the amount you’re able to borrow.
+Having a bad credit score means you are more likely to be rejected for loans, and it will usually limit the amount you’re able to borrow.
 It can also lead to you being charged higher interest rates and fees when you do borrow.
 As a result, you could find yourself unable to buy your dream home or might even struggle to take out a phone contract.

 On the other hand, having a good credit score means you’ll be eligible for a wider range of loan products, allowing you to get a better deal and borrow larger amounts of money.